-Friday, 2 September – time once again for the UK’s largest SEO conference, now at a new larger venue and with a broader range of speakers and subjects.
+Friday, 2 September 2016 – time once again for the UK’s largest SEO conference, now at a new, larger venue and with a broader range of speakers and subjects.

-The SEO event is a great opportunity for the Reddico team to learn from other marketer’s wins and fails.
+This SEO event is a great opportunity for the Reddico team to learn from other marketers’ wins and fails.
 Why?
-Because It’s always nice to learn from mistakes without having to make them yourself.
+Because it’s always nice to learn from mistakes without having to make them yourself.

-The team have shared some of their favorite takeaways below.
+The team have shared some of their favourite takeaways below.

 Anna Lewis, Owner at Polka Dot Data – Analytics Horror Stories – @annatlewis

 Anna Lewis, owner of Polka Dot Data, presented analytics horror stories she has encountered throughout her career.